Bariatric Revision Surgery Los Angeles

 What Results Can You Expect from Bariatric Revision Surgery?

 Bariatric revisions often have good outcomes.
 Whether the original failure was due to genetics, environment, food choices, life stresses, behavioral patterns, or a mistake made by the original surgeon, your revision surgeon’s first aim is to address those factors.
-A revision surgery will have a better likelihood of succeeding once those issues are identified and cared for.
+Revision surgery will have a better likelihood of succeeding once those issues are identified and cared for.

-You can increase the chances of success even more by choosing an experienced bariatric surgeon for your revision surgery.
+You can increase your chances of success even more by choosing an experienced bariatric surgeon for your revision surgery.
 Determine if you are a good candidate for bariatric revision by scheduling a virtual consultation with Dr. Moeinolmolki at Healthy Life Bariatrics.
 Call (310)-861-4093.